Syntax

 TypeScript (@ts)

-TypeScript blocks hold executable expressions for node code fields, LLM prompt fields, email fields, and persistence conditions.
+TypeScript blocks hold executable expressions for node code fields, LLM prompt fields, email fields, and top-level stream block condition / prepare fields.
 The context object is in scope and typed by the LSP based on the schemas in the same file.

 code: @ts {